-Drop test for anchor in Deep and Unsheltered Waters

-The Guidance relating to the Rules for the classification of steel ships (2020) Pt 5, Ch 8, Section 2 Windlasses

-3. The braking capacity is to be tested.
+Drop test for anchor in Deep and Unsheltered Waters The Guidance relating to the Rules for the classification of steel ships (2020) Pt 5, Ch 8, Section 2 Windlasses 'Par.
+3 of 206.' of the aforementioned Guidance states as follows: 3.
+The braking capacity is to be tested.
 The anchor is to be fallen freely from the position submerged in the water until getting to sea-bed.
 At this time, brake systems are to be checked every 1/2 length.
-In this case, it is considered as a standard that braking distance of brake systems is to be 7 m or less.

-The guidance applies to anchorage depths of 82.5 m or less.
+In this case, it is considered as a standard that braking distance of brake systems is to be 7 m or less. {Interpretation> The guidance applies to anchorage depths of 82.5 m or less.
 For the anchorage depth exceeds 82.5 m, the braking test shall be conducted based on consultation among the shipowner, shipyard, and surveyor.

-Annex 4-3 Anchoring in Deep and Unsheltered Waters, Chapter 4 of the Rules/Guidance for the classification of steel ships
+Reference Annex 4-3 Anchoring in Deep and Unsheltered Waters, Chapter 4 of the Rules/Guidance for the classification of steel ships IACS Rec.10 Ŧ

-IACS Rec.10